Context-based question answering using LLM

 Why this post?

-The work in this post happened because I wanted to scratch my own itch.
+This post reflects my desire to solve a problem I encountered.
 There was an issue we consistently encountered at my previous client: support constantly bombarding engineers with queries that could have easily been resolved by referring to the release notes or troubleshooting guides.
 This prompted me to consider an alternative approach.
 What if support could seek assistance from someone else, allowing engineers to focus on engineering a high-quality product?
 I decided to explore the potential of leveraging Large Language Models (LLMs) to solve this problem.
 After exploring several other tools, I ultimately found myself working with Retrieval Augmented Generation (RAG).

 While I haven’t yet accomplished the task I originally set out for – to create a question-answering entity that responds to questions based on context acquired from a document (e.g., a release note) – I am determined to persist in my efforts.
 I will continue writing and use this post, along with potential future ones, as a documentation of my ongoing progress in exploring the realm of context-based question answering